An alcohol addiction poisons every aspect of a person’s existence: the mind, the body, the spirit, and the whole world around the person.

 For this reason, sober exercise programs have become popular both within and without formalized treatment.
 Like yoga and many of the other health and wellness practices discussed here, exercise can easily be continued once formalized treatment concludes.
-Exercise shares many advantages with yoga, such as relieving stress and improving brain chemistry, but it also makes a patient invest in her health and body.
-It makes her seriously consider taking proper care of her physical self, to the point where poisoning herself with alcohol does not make sense.
-Exercise boosts self-image and self-confidence, gradually diminishing the need for any kind of (chemical) crutch that the patient may have relied on to feel good about herself.
+Exercise shares many advantages with yoga, such as relieving stress and improving brain chemistry, but it also makes a patient invest in their health and body.
+It makes them seriously consider taking proper care of their physical self, to the point where poisoning themself with alcohol does not make sense.
+Exercise boosts self-image and self-confidence, gradually diminishing the need for any kind of (chemical) crutch that the patient may have relied on to feel good about themself.

 To that effect, the types and contents of food that a patient consumes can go a long way into repairing the damage done by a dependence on alcohol.
 This covers food sources such as:

 - Amino acids